-Richard LaBarba Memorial Scholarship: This scholarship is given annually to a current graduate student who has excelled in work on developmental psychology or developmental psychopathology.
+Richard LaBarba Memorial Scholarship: This scholarship is given annually to a current graduate student who has excelled in work on developmental psychology or developmental psychology.

 Professor Paul E. Spector Endowed Award: This award is open to full-time graduate Ph.D. students studying Industrial-Organizational Psychology at USF.
 I-O faculty will select one or more accepted I-O graduate applicants to be offered this award if they enroll in the USF Ph.D. program within the I-O concentration.
-If there are no appropriate accepted applicants in the priority fields worthy of this award then the I-O faculty will make this selection based on the competitiveness of the applicant and priority fields of study including students conducting research applying psychological/organizational principles to study one of the following topics: job stress, occupational safety, occupational health, workplace violence/aggression, counterproductive work behavior, and organizational research methodology.
-In summary, the Professor Paul E. Spector Endowed Award will be used as an enhancement in order to make the admissions offer more competitive.
+If there are no appropriate accepted applicants in the priority fields worthy of this award then the I-O faculty may provide the award to accepted I-O applicants who are outside of the priority fields.
+I-O faculty will make this selection based on the competitiveness of the applicant and priority fields of study including students conducting research applying psychological/organizational principles to study one of the following topics: job stress, occupational safety, occupational health, workplace violence/aggression, counterproductive work behavior, and organizational research methodology.
+In summary, the Professor Paul E. Spector Endowed Award will be used as an enhancement to make the admissions offer more competitive.